MiraldiLab/maxATAC/README.md

 ## Introduction

-maxATAC is a Python package for transcription factor (TF) binding prediction from ATAC-seq signal and DNA sequence in *human* cell types. maxATAC works with both population-level (bulk) ATAC-seq and pseudobulk ATAC-seq profiles derived from single-cell (sc)ATAC-seq. maxATAC makes TF binding site (TFBS) predictions at 32 bp resolution.

-maxATAC requires three inputs:
+maxATAC is a Python package for transcription factor (TF) binding prediction from ATAC-seq signal and DNA sequence in *human* cell types. maxATAC works with both population-level (bulk) ATAC-seq and pseudobulk ATAC-seq profiles derived from single-cell (sc)ATAC-seq. maxATAC makes TF binding site (TFBS) predictions at 32 bp resolution. maxATAC requires three inputs:

 * DNA sequence, in [`.2bit`](https://genome.ucsc.edu/goldenPath/help/twoBit.html) file format.
 * ATAC-seq signal, processed as described [below](#Preparing-your-ATAC-seq-signal).
 * Trained maxATAC TF Models, in [`.h5`](https://www.tensorflow.org/tutorials/keras/save_and_load) file format.

+>**maxATAC was trained and evaluated on data generated using the hg38 reference genome.
+The defualt paths and files that are used for each function will reference hg38 files.
+If you want to use maxATAC with any other species or reference, you will need to provide the appropriate chromosome sizes file, blacklist, and `.2bit` file specific to your data.**

 ___